X509 certificate incorrectly loaded (because of try-pem-first-else-asn1)

 Ruby script to show the bug/problem - http://pastebin.com/Q7ap7FjN

 I currently patched my ruby version (1.9.3) like this: http://pastebin.com/HzyyAm0p

 Thanks for feedback and incorporating the patch / a similar solution for this into Ruby.

-Updated by rep (Mark Schloesser) almost 6 years ago
+Updated by rep (Mark Schloesser) about 6 years ago

 My patch means you can load the certificate like this:

 I guess having some module level constants for this (

 FILETYPE_ASN1) would be better.
 Sadly I'm not a ruby guy by day, and I'd appreciate if someone cleans this up to be more clean :)